yunusemre002/afstudeerproject/logbook.md

 ![happy flow v2](/photos/orginal_fotos/happy_flow_v2.jpg)

 # 22.05.2025
-1. Teruggekomen op requirements in de discussie
-2. Redesign de model PART ??
-Or ask it  to Lamia
+1. ~~Redesign de model PART ??
+Or ask it  to Lamia~~
-3. Conclusie
+2. Conclusie
-4. Update the Paper Prototype
+3. Update the Paper Prototype
     - Add feddback icon last page,
     - Add parameter settings 2. page
     - Show the fotos of the input to user to choose it.
 (Le Roy)
-5. Run it on 10 images with same color.
+4. Run it on 10 images with same color(!).
 (Bart)

 ## 2'nd Feedback from Lamia
 1. [x] ~~Write more about ethics.~~